mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 So with this point, we are always moving toward object.
 Always.
 At that time, object is no longer provisional being.
 Because if you move toward object initiatively, object becomes actual being.
 Because object is no longer object; object is with you, and you are in object.
 So finally, there is no object for you, completely.
 You become a tree.
 Tree becomes you.

-Initiatively, we are always moving toward the object, participating in [it], being engaged in [it].
+Initiatively, we are always moving toward the object, participating in it, being engaged in it.
 At that time, the object [starts] working with you, pretty well, simultaneously.

 On the other hand, this is one point, subject always moving toward object.
 Another aspect is, not always subject initiatively moving toward object: sometimes object moves toward subject.
 For instance, when you walk on the street, and a big rock is right in front of you, and then you stumble over it.
 To stumble over it means, rock exists.
 That rock gives you a sense of resistance, or a kind of antagonism.